What Is the Code Comparison Tool?

 The NHHS bridges the health and building code communities by offering evidence-based public health information related to housing codes shown to support safe and healthy housing.
 The mandatory provisions of the NHHS form the basis of this online tool, and they are presented here in 12 sections including Moisture Control, Pest and Waste Management, Plumbing and Water Systems, Injury Prevention, Chemical Hazards, Ventilation, Heating and Mechanical, Lighting and Electrical, Fire Safety, Structural, and Occupancy.

 Getting started is easy!
 Just follow the steps below to create an account, gather the necessary information, complete one or more sections, receive your report, and complete a quick exit survey to let us know about your experience.

 Create a User Account

 Click the button below and provide your information to create your user account.
 Then click “Register.”
 When you receive a confirmation email, follow the instructions to validate your account.

 Before you begin using the Code Comparison Tool, you’ll need to gather the applicable codes for your community.
-Click here for guidance on what information you’ll need.
+You’ll find guidance on what information is needed here.

 Compare Your Codes